 We don’t want to get into too much detail here about this trip as we feel it deserves a blog of its own and we have a number of great photos.
 A completely different experience to Pompeii, nowhere near as busy, a lot smaller but just as much to see.
 We even think that the mosaics, frescoes and some of the buildings were better.

 If you are planning on visiting Naples and the Amalfi coast, here are some other things you could get up to.
-Read our blogs from our trip to Naples in 2018.
+Read our posts from our trip in 2018.
+Guide To Naples, Part One, Guide To Naples, Part Two and Pompeii And Vesuvius.